leafOfTree/vim-vue-plugin/README.md

 ### emmet-vim

-Currently emmet-vim works regarding your HTML/CSS/JavaScript emmet settings, but it depends on how emmet-vim gets `filetype` and may change in the future.
+Currently emmet-vim works regarding your `html, javascript, css, ...` emmet settings, but it depends on how emmet-vim gets `filetype` and may change in the future.
 Feel free to report an issue if any problem appears

 ## Avoid overload